 You would like to check our other blog on Employee Nurturing at Task Papa

-3) Customer service is a key to success: You client’s job is not to pay you the money and forget it.
+Your client’s job is not to pay you the money and forget it.
 Their job is to ask you for a better service, in return, your job is to give them what they want and deserve.
 We have noticed that many people forget to make clients happy once they get the payment.
 My question is Why?
 Is that all you need to survive in the market?

 No. A happy customer is what a business should look for.

 Make sure that your customers are happy.
-Inform them the rules that you follow in advance.
+Inform them of the rules that you follow in advance.
 Let them set the expectations and ask for better services from you.
 In case of emergency please inform them as soon as you come to know about the issue.
 No need to keep them waiting and then tell no. It’s a big harm to your customer service.
 We at Task Papa inform our client about the issues on time.
-Don’t worry about bad impression.
+Don’t worry about a bad impression.
 Be honest.
 Trust me, they will cooperate.

 Deliver everything to them that you have committed but commit only what you can deliver.